From the Blog

 Contact Hance’s Uptown Collision Center in Dallas TX

 If you’ve been in an accident and require body work or collision repair, come to the best.
 Open Mon–Thur: 7:30am – 5:30pm and Friday: 7:30am – 5pm, we offer a convenient way for you to get all the repairs you need done quickly so you can get back on the road.
-To schedule an appointment for auto body repair or service, contact us at 214-666-5291.
-We are located at 4829 McKinney Avenue in Dallas for your convenience.
+To schedule an appointment for auto body repair or service, contact us in Dallas or Plano, TX.